notabn/Traffic-Sign-Classifier/README.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:

    * Validation Loss = 0.259
    * Validation Accuracy = 0.968
    * Test accuracy = 0.94

-I tried the LeNet Architecture with two convolution layers and two fully connected layer as it performed well on the MNIST dataset.
+I tried the LeNet Architecture with two convolution layers and two fully connected layer.
+This type of architecture performs well on the MNIST dataset.
-However the traffic sign have a more complex structure than handwriting.
-The LeNet structure is to simple to learn all the features and test accuracy higher than 94% was not possible.

-I then decided to improve the network by adding another convolution layer to be able to capture more features.
-The following results were achiaved by training on the initial tra.

-Validation Loss = 0.259
-Validation Accuracy = 0.968
-Test accuracy = 0.944
+A test accuracy of 94% was achieved with LeNet after image preprocessing the images tunning the learning rate and number of epochs.

-To further improve the networks performance, I started training with augmented data.
-To adress the problem of overfitting as so improve the test accuracy, I added dropouts with a probability of 0.9 in the last convolutional layer and to the fully connected layers when training.
-The results were
+To improve the test accuracy I started training with augmented data.
+I further added dropouts with a probability of 0.9 in the last convolutional layer and to the fully connected layers when training to further generalize.

 ###Test a Model on New Images